ExgnosisClasses/JavaWeek1/Labs/Lab 6-3 Methods/Lab 6-3 Methods.md

 Note the use of the `this` keyword.
 You can remove the keyword, and the code will still run, but as Java code gets more complex, using `this` helps disambiguate where the variable comes from.

+The `this` keyword essentially means "Use the instance variable in the same object that is running this method."

 Now modify the `main()` class as shown and execute.

 ```java